I have been a Fellow of the Royal Geographical Society since 2000.

 It doesn't escape my notice that as I grew up in a poor part of central London as a teenager at the time of the Brixton Uprising, whilst I had my interactions with the Met that I'm glad to forget, I was never harassed by them, and I was never stopped using the sus law.
 I think about the effect that must have had on people more now.

 I had a couple of teachers who challenged me (shout out for physics teacher Mr Harper, and applied maths teacher Mr McDonagh).
 I had some opportunities that came up at the right time.
 I have had some incredibly supportive and brilliant management and leadership from people who really understood what they needed to do to help me do useful things.
 I won't embaress them by naming them but if they find and read this, they know who I'm talking about.
 And I've had my share of bad management and leadership.

 However things look, it's not been all roses.
 I'm sure that applies for nearly everyone.

-It took me four interviews to get my first academic role with the British Antarctic Survey, and during that time I worked as a labourer in the London Docklands.
+The British Antarctic Survey interviewed me four times before I got a job with them, and during that time I worked as a labourer in the London Docklands.
 Looking at my files I can see I've applied for 20 academic jobs since then.
 I was offered one.
 For one senior role, I was told the sift panel wanted something different from what they had previously, and verbally I was told "the feeling was we don't want another standard white male professor".
 I respect that, and my career demonstrates I'm committed to promoting and enabling diversity.
 At the same time I hope I never make those lazy assumptions about what a diverse workforce and population is.
 To me diversity includes characteristics that are not so obvious such as sexuality, neurodiversity and social class.

 The second punchline to that story is that they did appoint a "white male professor" to the role.
 I'd still feel better if they said outright "you're not our person".